jcas96/SwiftTest/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app.</br>
+ It was a bit tricky to figure out how to create a variable for my labels.<br/>
+ However going back and seeing how we did it for the button, I figured it<br/>
+ would involed the same method and used ctrl + drag to create label variables.

 ## License